How to get a credit score without a Social Security number

 Here are the top four reasons your credit score is important:

-You’re likely to borrow money at some point in your life; for example, you might need to take out a loan or open a credit card to make large purchases.
+• It affects your ability to borrow money.
 The higher your credit score, the better your chances of being approved for a loan or a credit card will be.
 Additionally, a high credit score also affects the amount of money you’ll be able to borrow.
-A high score means you’ll be able to borrow more money, but a low score means you’ll have to borrow less (if you’re approved at all).
+A high score means you’ll be able to borrow more money, while a low score means that you will likely be able to borrow less (if you’re approved at all).

-Your credit score can also affect how much money you owe.
-When you take out a loan or open a credit card, you’re charged an interest rate, the amount a lender charges to borrow money.
+• It affects your interest rate.
+When you take out a loan or open a credit card, you’re charged an interest rate for any outstanding debt.
 The higher your credit score is, the lower your interest rates will be because lenders will consider you less of a risk.
-The lower your credit score is, the higher your interest rate because lenders consider you a high risk.
-Interest rates affect the amount you spend to repay any money you borrow.
-For example, if your interest rates are low, you’ll pay less over the life of the loan; however, if your rates are high, you’ll pay more over the same period.
 Borrowers with an unhealthy credit score can spend tens or even hundreds of thousands of dollars more in interest than those who have a healthy credit score.

+• It affects insurance premiums.
 Your credit score can affect the premiums on car, health, homeowners, renters, life, and any other type of insurance.
 Like lenders, insurance companies take your credit score into consideration to assess your risk.
-Insurance companies consider those who have a high credit score less of a risk than those who have a low credit score.
-In the eyes of an insurance company, how you manage your financial obligations reflects how you manage other aspects of your life.
 If your score is high, for example, you will be deemed more responsible in paying your debts, which means you’re also more likely to drive safely, leading to a lower car insurance premium.

+• It may affect your access to utilities.
 Many utility providers like phone, Internet, and cable companies check credit history prior to opening new customer accounts.
 Depending on their policies, you may be required to pay more for the service if your credit score is low.
-For example, you might be asked to pay a security deposit or you may even be denied the service.
+For example, you might be asked to pay a security deposit if your credit score is low.

 Can you have a credit score if you don’t have a Social Security number?